-Geothermal heating and cooling systems are among the most energy-efficient systems available for your home and they can provide a wide range of health, safety and cost benefits for you and your family.
+Geothermal heating and cooling systems are among the most energy-efficient systems available for your home and they can provide a wide range of health, safety, and cost benefits for you and your family.

 By tapping into the Earth and using what’s available to us naturally, without combustion or propane, you’ll be introducing a safe new way for your family to stay comfortable.
 Best of all, installing this new system will get you a big fat tax credit and usually pays for itself within five years.
 That means in year six, you’ll start pulling in savings to be used for other things.
-Perfect timing for a new TV.

 Now, let’s get into the specifics of your savings and improvements:

 Installing a geothermal heat pump can be a great advantage thanks to an available Residential Energy-Efficient Property Credit of up to 30 percent off the installation cost.
-This tax credit runs through 2016, so you’ve still got plenty of time to take advantage of the system.

 The tax credit has two very specific requirements that must be met in order to receive your benefit: